mongodb/specifications/source/client-side-encryption/tests/README.rst

 3. Repeat Step 2 and assert the operation does not fail.

-4. Use ``client_encryption`` to add a keyAltName "def" to the key created in Step 1 and assert the operation fails due to a duplicate key server error.
+4. Use ``client_encryption`` to add a keyAltName "def" to the key created in Step 1 and assert the operation fails due to a duplicate key server error (error code 11000).

 5. Use ``client_encryption`` to add a keyAltName "def" to the existing key and assert the operation does not fail.